1990 San Diego Chargers season: Preseason

-The starting quarterback job was up for grabs going into the Charger's quartet of preseason games, projected starter Tolliver having struggled in a controlled scrimmage with the Cardinals a week prior.
+The starting quarterback job was up for grabs going into the Chargers’ quartet of preseason games, projected starter Tolliver having struggled in a controlled scrimmage with the Cardinals a week prior.
 Both Tolliver (9 of 15, 108 yards) and Mark Vlasic (11 of 13, 135 yards and a touchdown) saw action in the preseason opener against Dallas, a 28–16 win.
 The following week, Rod Bernstine rushed 8 times for 94 yards and two touchdowns, and rookie Lewis ran a kickoff back 87 yards for the decisive touchdown in a 30–27 win over the Rams.
 Tolliver was 10 of 20 for 124 yards, while Vlasic was 12 of 16 for 113 yards and an interception.
 Their third game saw the Chargers defeat San Francisco, the defending Super Bowl champions, 29–28.
 While Tolliver finished with solid numbers (10 of 19, 142 yards and a touchdown), Vlasic again boasted a better completion percentage, going 7 of 10 for 78 yards and a touchdown.
 Miller caught 8 passes for 143 yards and a touchdown.

 San Diego missed out on a 4–0 record when they gave up 517 yards and lost 34–7 to the Raiders.
 Tolliver had his worst performance of the preseason, completing 5 of 16 for 95 yards.
 Vlasic again put up better numbers: 8 of 14 for 168 yards and a 69-yard touchdown to Miller, who had 7 catches for 158 yards.
 On September 3, Henning named Vlasic the starter for the regular season opener.